 Listening to birds cheeping in the trees or in the yard can be one of the most relaxing sounds throughout the day.
 For a fun experiment, try using this interactive webpage to see how many of the bird species your kids can identify.
 Gobble-gobble!

 Download a bird identification app that allow you to keep track of the species you see in the field and you’ve got a real-life game of Pokémon Go.
 Merlin Bird ID by Cornell Lab and eBird are both free and available for Android and iPhone.

 For those days that are just too cold rainy to actually get outside, the virtual games in Cornell University’s Bird Academy Play Lab are just the thing for learning about bird anatomy and feathers.
 You can even be a wildlife DJ.
 Now that’s cool!

 Follow some basic rules

-When you do go outside birding, make sure to follow your local health guidelines in relation to COVID-19 and social distancing rules, and use the precautions below to ensure the well-being of people and animals.
+When you do go outside birding, make sure to follow the precautions below to ensure the well-being of people and animals.

 - Keep your distance, between other people and wildlife.

 - If you’re heading into a regional park or wildlife preserve, make sure to stay on marked trails.

 - Only bring dogs if they are allowed, and always keep them on a leash.